The goal of Pragmatic Inquiry is to uncover the values and vision at work to drive your decisions and actions.

 Here are three examples of the Arc of Pragmatic Inquiry practice in the domain of Sustainable Economic Development Inquiry at DePaul University, the UN PRME Secretariat, and Presidio Graduate School.
 (See more case histories.

-Current facilitators come from a variety of backgrounds and interests.
-The major ones are leadership development, strategy development, career discernment, philosophical inquiry, and there is a growing interest with Ecological Economics driving sustainable economic development.
+Current leaders come from a variety of backgrounds and interests, often leadership and strategy development, career discernment, philosophical/ethical inquiry, and there is a growing interest with Ecological Economics driving sustainable economic development.
 Faculty can come from any discipline and use the API in their class for their course assignments, or for the students to use the course information to further their own API.

-What is shared by all the facilitators is an interest in helping their colleagues and students reflect, discern, and make better decisions for their organizations to help develop a more just and sustainable world.
+What is shared by all the facilitators is an interest in helping their colleagues and students reflect, discern, and make better decisions for their organizations – based on their values and vision – to help develop a more just and sustainable world.

 I. DePaul University (named for St. Vincent DePaul)

 This urban, Vincentian DePaul, Catholic (the largest Catholic University in the US) is asking itself today, in keeping with the guiding Vincentian question: “What must be done?”…to serve the needs of the poor.

 “In what ways does the focus on sustainability function to build DePaul’s capacity to be an agent of social transformation?”